 It would be nice if one could just snap one's fingers and change the terms of the loan.
 Unfortunately, it's not that simple and you need to spend at least 5 hours of your time speaking to your mortgage representative and preparing and signing the paperwork.
 A good agent should be able to tell you all the necessary documents you need to get things going.

-The process generally takes about a month given the bank needs to pay off the loan, send an appraiser to figure out the loan-to-value ratio, check your income and assets, go through the title company to get the proper documents, pull insurance records from the homeowner’s association, and get you to sign everything.
+The process generally takes about two months on average given the bank needs to pay off the loan, send an appraiser to figure out the loan-to-value ratio, check your income and assets, go through the title company to get the proper documents, pull insurance records from the homeowner's association, and get you to sign everything.

-If your mortgage rate is currently above 5%, consider calling your local bank’s mortgage department and asking what their latest rates are at various durations.
+If your mortgage rate is currently above 4%, consider calling your local bank's mortgage department.
+Ask what their latest rates are at various durations.
 The phone call is free, and you will potentially save thousands over the years.